fat-fuzzy/rocks/packages/lib/src/images/README.md

 # Optimize Images

+Use this script to optimize images.

+Before you can use the script, you have to install [sharp](https://sharp.pixelplumbing.com/install).
+This script is adapted from an example in the `sharp` documentation.

-To optimize images, modify the script to fit your needs (images sources, sizes, media queries...).
+Modify the script to fit your needs (images sources, sizes, media queries...).

 Then run:

 ```sh